-- (3) Lead to the disclosure of the identity of a confidential source, including a government, or foreign agency or authority or any private institution which furnished information on a confidential basis, and, in the case of a record or information compiled by a law enforcement authority in the course of an investigation or by an agency conducting a lawful national security intelligence investigation, information furnished by a confidential source, or - (4) Disclose legitimate techniques and procedures for law enforcement investigations or prosecutions, or would disclose legitimate guidelines for law enforcement investigations or prosecutions if such disclosure could reasonably be expected to risk circumvention of the law, or - (5) Endanger the life or physical safety of any individual, or
+- (3) Lead to the disclosure of the identity of a confidential source, including a government, or foreign agency or authority or any private institution which furnished information on a confidential basis, and, in the case of a record or information compiled by a law enforcement authority in the course of an investigation or by an agency conducting a lawful national security intelligence investigation, information furnished by a confidential source, or - (4) Disclose legitimate techniques and procedures for law enforcement investigations or prosecutions, or would disclose legitimate guidelines for law enforcement investigations or prosecutions if such disclosure could reasonably be expected to risk circumvention of the law, or - (5) Endanger the life or physical safety of any individual, or - (6) Deprive a person of a right to a fair trial and impartial adjudication. - (d) The information requested consists of drafts of orders, resolutions, decisions, memoranda or audit reports by any executive, administrative, regulatory, constitutional, judicial or quasi-judicial body in the exercise of their regulatory, audit and adjudicatory function; - (e) The information requested is obtained by either House of Congress, or any Committee thereof, in executive session; - (f) The information requested pertains to the personal information of a natural person other than the requesting party, and its disclosure would constitute an unwarranted invasion of his or her personal privacy, unless it forms part of a public record, or the person is or was an official of a government agency and the information relates to his other public function or the person has consented, in writing, to the disclosure of the information; - (g) The information requested pertains to trade secrets and commercial or financial information obtained from a natural or juridical person other than the requesting party, obtained in confidence or covered by privileged communication, and/or filed with a government agency, whenever the

-- (6) Deprive a person of a right to a fair trial and impartial adjudication. - (d) The information requested pertains to matters of human security, such as, but not limited to, food, health, money and trade: Provided, That such disclosure or premature disclosure will imperil our well-being or degrade the quality of life of our people by causing unnecessary panic and conflict and threatening to limit the range of policy choices available to the concerned implementing and regulating agencies: Provided, further, That this exception shall apply only until such time that the confidentiality requirement of the action plan of said agency is no longer necessary in addressing the said security issue. - (e) The information requested pertains to the assistance of government to overseas Filipino workers, including but not limited to their cases and records on criminal and family cases; and information that could compromise or weaken their case or position in any legal proceeding: - (f) The information requested involves records of foreign diplomats on diplomatic and consular missions, their arrival and departure, and other information that could compromise their safety or that such information is considered confidential by the Vienna Convention on Diplomatic Relations and the Vienna Convention on Consular Relations; - (g) The information requested are exempted under a treaty or bilateral agreement to which the Philippines is a party;

-(h) The information requested consists of drafts of orders, resolutions, decisions, memoranda or audit reports by any executive, administrative, regulatory, constitutional, judicial or quasi-judicial body in the exercise of their regulatory, audit and adjudicatory function.
-The revelation of which would impair the impartiality of verdicts or otherwise obstruct the administration of justice.

-- (i) The information requested is obtained by either House of Congress, or any committee thereof, in executive session. - (j) The information requested pertains to the personal and sensitive information of a natural person other than the requesting party, and its disclosure would constitute an unwarranted invasion of his or her personal privacy, or the person is or was an official or employee of a government agency and the information relates to his other public function or the person has consented, in writing, to the disclosure of the information. - (k) The information requested forms part of a public record but its disclosure would expose the people concerned to acts of discrimination, unless such information is first redacted by the concerned government agency; - (I) The information requested pertains to trade secrets and commercial or financial information obtained from a natural or juridical person other than the requesting party, obtained in confidence or covered by privileged communication, and/or filed with a government agency, whenever the revelation thereof would prejudice the interests of such natural or juridical person in trade, industrial, financial or commercial competition. - (m) The information is required to be kept confidential by law or consists of privileged information unless the person entitled to the privilege has waived it; - (n) The information requested is exempted from disclosure by the Constitution or by law; - (o) The information is of a nature that its premature disclosure would: - (1) in the case of an agency that regulates or deals with currencies, interest rates, securities, commodities, or financial institutions, be likely to lead speculations in currencies, interest rates, securities, or commodities market; or
+- revelation thereof would prejudice the interests of such natural or juridical person in trade, industrial, financial or commercial competition; - 3 (h) The information is classified as privileged communications in legal proceedings 4 bylaw or by the Rules of Court; - 5 (i) The information requested is exempted from disclosure by law or by the Constitution, in addition to those provided in this Section; - (j) The information is of a nature that its premature disclosure would: (1) in the case of an agency that regulates or deals with currencies, interest rates, securities, commodities, or financial institutions, be likely to lead speculations in currencies, interest rates, securities, or commodities market; or (2) in the case of other agencies, be likely to frustrate the effective implementation of a proposed official action: Provided, That the information shall be disclosed once the abovementioned dangers have ceased; or - (k) The information has already been made accessible as provided in Section 14 of this Act.

-- (2) in the case of other agencies, be likely to frustrate the effective implementation of a proposed official action: Provided, That the information shall be disclosed once the abovementioned dangers have ceased.
-The information has already been made accessible as provided in (p) Sections 8(a), 9, 11 and 14 of this Act.
-The information requested pertains to information about the ongoing (q) evaluation or review of bids or proposals undertaken by the bidding or review committee prior to an official recommendation by the government. - For paragraphs (c) to (q) of this section, the determination whether any of these grounds shall apply shall be the responsibility of the head of office of the government agency in custody or control of the information, or any responsible central or field officer/s duly designated by him: Provided, That: - (1) The exceptions are strictly construed;
+For paragraphs (c) to (k) of this Section, the determination whether any of these grounds shall apply shall be the responsibility of the head of office of the government agency in custody or control of the information, or any responsible central or field officers duly designated by him: Provided, That:

+(1) The exceptions are strictly construed;